egonw/SARS-CoV-2-Queries/genes.i.md

 # Genes

-Perhaps the first question should be, which genomes have been measured for the SARS-CoV-2 virus:
+Perhaps the first question should be, which <topic>genomes</topic> have been measured for the SARS-CoV-2 virus:

 <sparql>genomes</sparql>